Lilly Wust: Legacy and honors

+In 1981, in honor of her efforts to hide Schragenheim three women during the war, Wust was given the German Federal Service Cross.
+The publicity around this award brought Wust relationship with Schragenheim to light.

 During the early to mid-1990s, Elisabeth Wust sold the rights to the story of her love affair with Felice Schragenheim to Austrian journalist Erica Fischer, who studied Schragenheim's poetry and the couple's letters, researched the couple's lives further, and then wrote the 1994 book, Aimée & Jaguar: A Love Story, Berlin 1943, which was then adapted for the screen, becoming the 1999 film, Aimée & Jaguar.
+Wust expressed approval of both the book and the film.
 As of 2018, Fischer's book had been translated into 20 languages.

 On 31 August 1995, Elisabeth Wust was declared Righteous Among the Nations by Yad Vashem for her efforts to shield Jewish women from Nazi persecution.